What is hypertrophic cardiomyopathy?

 Sudden death is rare in people with HCM.
 If you are at risk for sudden death, your healthcare provider may recommend an implantable cardioverter-defibrillator (ICD).

 Your healthcare provider may give you additional instructions about how to manage your HCM.

-- You may need to avoid certain drugs that can make your HCM worse.
-These include drugs like ACE inhibitors and certain drugs for erectile dysfunction.
+- You may need to avoid certain medicines that can make your HCM worse.
+These include medicines for erectile dysfunction.

-- Work closely with your healthcare provider if you are planning to become pregnant.
+- Work closely with your healthcare provider if you are planning to get pregnant.

 - Your healthcare provider may want to treat you for other heart conditions.
 This might include medicines for high cholesterol.

 - Your healthcare provider might recommend other lifestyle changes, like losing weight, quitting smoking, or improving your diet.

 - You may need to reduce your intake of alcohol or caffeine.
 These increase the risk of abnormal heart rhythms.